yash9140/ZapVote/README.md

 ---

 ## Customization
-- **Background Images:** You can change background images in the CSS files in `Frontend/src/components/` for each page.
+- **Background Images:** Update background images in the CSS files in `Frontend/src/components/` as needed.
-- **API URLs:** If you deploy the backend separately, update API URLs in the frontend accordingly.
+- **API URLs:** If deploying the backend separately, update API URLs in the frontend configuration.

 ## License
-This project is for educational/demo purposes.
+This project is intended for company submission and internal use.